-A denial may be appealed to the [superintendent].
-If the material is not approved by the superintendent within three days it will not be considered approved.
-A decision reached by the superintendent may be appealed to the Board at its next regular meeting when the individual shall have a reasonable period of time to present their viewpoint.
+A denial may be appealed to the administration.
+If the material is not approved by the administration within three days it will not be considered approved.
+A decision reached by the superintendent may be appealed to the Board at its next regular meeting when the individual shall have a reasonable period of time to present their viewpoint with the Superintendent, within 10 calendar days, who will investigate the complaint and render a decision.
+If the complainant is dissatisfied with the decision of the superintendent, he/she may appeal to the Board in care of the superintendent with receipt of the Superintendent's decision.
+The superintendent will provide the complainant with necessary Board appeal procedures.
+Board decisions are final.